 Despite my lack of enthusiasm for the service and meals, I do like the Emirates A380 Business Class.
 The seat is amazingly comfortable with a luxurious amount of storage.
 The food and service are fine, just not “the best” I’ve experienced.
 I’ll suspend judgement on the Dubai lounge for the moment while it is refurbished, but the noise from the concourse and the dim lighting was a bit underwhelming.

 Despite the shower, the caviar and suite, I really don’t know if I would bother with the extra money (or in my case points) to pay for a First Class Suite.
 The seat is far more comfortable, and you will have more than enough room in Business Class.
 There is not a discernable difference in service.
-So really, First Class makes for a very expensive shower, awful pyjamas and glass of Dom Perignon (which is much more to my liking).
+So really, First Class makes for a very expensive shower, awful pyjamas and glass of Dom Perignon (which to be honest is much more to my liking).
 If I’m flying Emirates again, it will be in Business Class – even if I don’t like the champagne!

 Author’s note: I paid for my own ticket for this flight.